 Dad died in early 2013.
 Shortly thereafter it became painfully apparent that Mom’s forgetfulness and sometimes-erratic behavior was NOT due to the stress of caring for Dad.
 Sadly, Mom was diagnosed with early Alzheimer’s late in 2013.
 My sister, (and best friend) Karen and I spent months considering alternatives and options for Mom.
 She could no longer live alone and, because of my travel schedule and the flexibility in Karen’s schedule we decided the Austin area would give each of us the best opportunity to visit Mom regularly and support each other in caring for her.
 So, in the fall of 2014 to Austin Mom moved.

 Fast forward to 2017, after a full 6 years back in the banking world the “lots of travel and little joy” began to out-weigh the great position, great salary and prestige.
 The only thing holding me to Dallas was Kurt, the best thing to come out of the previous 6 years.
 Bless Kurt.
 He was willing to move.
 So, with no joy holding me to Dallas and the pull of family in Austin – Austin won.
-In late March of this year we packed up and moved, not exactly to Austin - but to the little country town of Elgin.
-As Barb says, “This is not a town packed with folks who know a real Gabrielle Chanel bag from one bought on a NYC sidewalk.”
-She’s right.
+In late March of this year we packed up and moved, not exactly to Austin – but to the little country town of Elgin.
+As Barb says, “This is not a town packed with folks who know a Gabrielle Chanel bag from a bean bag” She’s right.
 Elgin’s not much of a Diva-esque location.
 But hey, the ribs are great and we bloom where we’re planted, right?